KinsonDigital/VelaptorDocs/docs/api/Velaptor.Graphics.AtlasSubTextureData.md

 #### Remarks
 This is used for frames of animation.
 A negative value indicates
-whether or not the sub texture is part of any animation frames.
+whether the sub texture is part of any animation frames.

 <a name='Velaptor.Graphics.AtlasSubTextureData.Name'></a>